beiko-lab/arete/README.md

 **Note**: If you get this error at the end `` Failed to invoke `workflow.onComplete` event handler `` it isn't a problem, it just means you don't have an sendmail configured and it can't send an email report saying it finished correctly i.e., its not that the workflow failed.

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.
+See the [parameter docs](docs/params.md) for a list of all params currently implemented in the pipeline and which ones are required.

 ### Testing